 How much will I get?

 This is not a flat $10,000 grant to all applicants. $10,000 is simply the maximum you could possibly receive.
 Currently, the SBA is providing $1,000 per employee, up to ten employees (and if you’re a sole proprietor, you’re eligible for $1,000 only).
+If you’re a sole proprietor, take 3 minutes to understand how the EIDL works for you.

 How do I get the grant?